arribejudy0401/we-travel/README.md

 # We Travel

-We Travel is a responsive travelling website that is developed using HTML, CSS and JavaScript.
+https://wetravel-philippines.netlify.app/ is a responsive travelling website that is developed using HTML, CSS and JavaScript.